Nightshade (DC Comics): Day of Vengeance

-Nightshade has since then resurfaced as a member of the Shadowpact in the Day of Vengeance miniseries.
+Nightshade resurfaces as a member of the Shadowpact in the Day of Vengeance miniseries.
 She has been paired with Detective Chimp, resulting in some good-natured bickering.
-During the Infinite Crisis crossover she joined a legion of DC's magic-based characters battling the Seven Deadly Sins.
-However, she was captured by Felix Faust and eventually used by Alex Luthor to bring back Earth-4.
+During the Infinite Crisis crossover she joined a legion of DC's magic-based characters battling the Seven Deadly Enemies of Man, but was captured by Felix Faust and eventually used by Alex Luthor to bring back Earth-4.

 Shadowpact

 In Shadowpact #1, Nightshade and the other Shadowpact members entered the town of Riverrock, Wyoming, which was shielded from the outside world.
 She met a villainous counterpart named Sister Shadow.
 Since then she has served with the Shadowpact battling a host of magical villains.
 In Shadowpact #7 it was revealed that she requires some measure of concentration to form elaborate darkness constructs, when she and her partner Ragman were attacked by the Congregation.
 As a result, she was unable to conjure her more elaborate darkness creatures until Blue Devil managed to get the Congregation away from her.
 Despite this Nightshade and her teammates found themselves blinded by the Congregation's light power and for the first time in her life she experienced darkness.
-With the assistance of Madame Xanadu the Shadowpact set about restoring Nightshade's sight, although fully restoring it took several days.
+With the assistance of Madame Xanadu, the Shadowpact set about restoring Nightshade's sight, although fully restoring it took several days.

 She is now capable of manifesting up to three giant humanoids at once.

 "Blackest Night"

-During the events of the "Blackest Night" storyline, Nightshade has apparently rejoined the Suicide Squad.
-The team is sent to Belle Reve to kidnap former Suicide Squad member Deadshot.
+During the events of the "Blackest Night" storyline, Nightshade rejoins the Suicide Squad.
+The team is sent to Belle Reve to kidnap Deadshot.
 Nightshade attacks several of Deadshot's teammates on the Secret Six, but is defeated by Black Alice after she steals Nightshade's powers and uses them to render her unconscious.
-After a group of Black Lanterns composed of former Suicide Squad members arrives at Belle Reve to feast on the assembled metahumans, Amanda Waller knocks Black Alice out cold to give Nightshade back her abilities (something which Nightshade believes is too far, as Alice is just a kid).
+After a group of Black Lanterns composed of former Suicide Squad members arrives at Belle Reve to feast on the assembled metahumans, Waller knocks Black Alice out to give Nightshade back her abilities.
 Her powers restored, Nightshade joins the combined Suicide Squad and Secret Six members in fighting off the Black Lanterns.

 Rise of Eclipso

 Some time after the events of "Blackest Night", Nightshade is once again shown to be working with Shadowpact.
-While in another dimension, she and Nightmaster are attacked by Eclipso and his brainwashed servant, Shade.
+While in another dimension, she and Nightmaster are attacked by Eclipso and his brainwashed servant Shade.
 After defeating both heroes, Eclipso brings Nightshade under his mental control.